-Besides, you don’t like the idea of poor, ‘uneducated’ ‘peasants’ who have no desire to speak Urdu having more money than you, to the extent of building fancy Mansions in Mirpur which they then offer for free to people to look after?
+Besides, you don’t like the idea of ‘poor’, ‘uneducated’ ‘peasants’ – in your warped imagination at least – who have no desire to speak Urdu, ironically, having more money than you, to the extent of building fancy Mansions in Mirpur which they then offer for free to people to look after?
 In my mind that’s a form of social housing.
-How come this aspect of their generosity is never praised not least because many people flock to Mirpur from Pakistan to live in such houses sometimes even with a monthly stipend!
+How come this aspect of their generosity is never praised not least because many people flock to Mirpur from the Pakistan mainland to live in such houses sometimes even with a monthly stipend!

 Call them idiots by all means if that assuages your sense of business acumen, but don’t call them criminals.

 I mean you probably lived in a council house in the UK, and now you wear a three-piece suit when you go to work in the local take-away!
 It’s not nice being insulted, I know your pain!

 We don’t like being insulted either.